Is there anything riskier than a third pregnancy that may result in a third son? Anything!? I can’t think of one.

 “Did you hear about the woman with FIVE boys!?”

-The arrival of a third (or fourth.
-Or fifth…) son is met with a tinge of “Oh”.
+The arrival of a third son (or fourth.
+Or fifth…) is met with a tinge of “Oh”.
 Like, “Oh my goodness THREE boys!
-Imagine the food bills!” or “Oh, that’s going to be a hectic household!” or perhaps even “Oh, maybe she’ll try for another??” desperately pleading voice.
+Imagine the food bills!” or “Oh, you’re going to have your hands full!” or perhaps even “Oh, never mind, you can try for a girl next time” desperate pleading voice, please try again.

 The arrival of a third daughter doesn’t get quite the same reaction of horror.
 It’s not a curse to have a house full of girls.
 It is, of course, grounds for endless jokes about Dad being “outnumbered” and how he’s going to have to get himself a shotgun etc etc. SO HILAIR.
 Crying/laughing emoticon.